26 Different Types of Wasps in Ohio

 They feed on spiders and other insects, with the wasps’ larvae developing inside the spider’s body after being parasitized.

-Spider Wasps are not considered dangerous to humans, but it is wise to keep your distance from them as they can sting if provoked.
+Spider Wasps are not considered dangerous to humans, but keeping your distance from them is wise, as they can sting if provoked.

 There are multiple species of spider wasps in Ohio, such as the Pompilidae, Mutillidae, and Sphecidae.